OhadRubin/SmBop/README.md

 python exec.py
 ```

 First time loading of the dataset might take a while (a few hours) since the model first loads values from tables and calculates similarity features with the relevant question.
 It will then be cached for subsequent runs.
+Use the `disable_db_content` argument to reduce the pre-processing time in exchange of not performing IR on some (incredibly large) tables.

 ## Evaluation
 To create predictions run the following command: